Seham Sergiwa: Research career

-Sergiwa returned to Libya a few years before the Arab Spring, and was one of the first protesters on the streets protesting against Gaddafi's government.

 In 2011, Sergiwa investigated the use of rape as a weapon of war during the 2011 Libyan Civil War.
-She documented 300 rapes during the war and estimates that in total, 6000 women were raped.
+She documented 300 rapes during the war and estimates that 6,000 women were raped in total in the conflict.
 She stated that five of Muammar Gaddafi's personal women bodyguards were raped and sexually abused by Gaddafi, and "then passed onto senior officials as sexual playthings".
-She found that pro-government soldiers were given viagra and condoms in order to encourage them to carry out rapes.
+She found that pro-government soldiers were given Viagra and condoms in order to encourage them to carry out rapes.
 Sergiwa's investigative methods included travelling to refugee camps on the borders with Tunisia and Egypt; distributing questionnaires to the refugees and receiving 50,000 responses.
 All the rape claims were attributed to government soldiers.
-Reports on gang rapes included being held for several days and being raped by up to 15 men.
+Reports on gang rapes included women being held for several days and being raped by up to 15 men.
 Sergiwa's documentation was provided to the International Criminal Court investigation in Libya.